Medical expert of the article

 The pathogenesis of juvenile rheumatoid arthritis has been intensively studied in recent years.
 The development of the disease is based on the activation of both cellular and humoral immunity.

 The main clinical manifestation of the disease is arthritis.
-Pathological changes in the joint are characterized by pain, swelling, deformities and restriction of movements, an increase in skin temperature over the joints.
-Children are most often affected by large and medium joints, in particular, knee, ankle, wrist, elbow, hip, less often - small hand joints.
-Typical for juvenile rheumatoid arthritis is the defeat of the cervical spine and maxillofacial joints, which leads to underdevelopment of the lower and, in some cases, upper jaw and the formation of the so-called "bird's jaw".
+Pathological changes in the joint are characterized by pain, swelling, deformations and limitation of movement, increased temperature of the skin over the joints.
+In children, large and medium joints are most often affected, in particular, the knee, ankle, wrist, elbow, hip, and less often - small joints of the hand.
+Typical for juvenile rheumatoid arthritis is damage to the cervical spine and temporomandibular joints, which leads to underdevelopment of the lower, and in some cases the upper jaw and the formation of the so-called "bird jaw".

 Where does it hurt?